Dislodged ship held in Suez Canal as talks continue over $916 mln claim | Law-Order

 "Despite the magnitude of the claim, which was largely unsupported, the owners and their insurers have been negotiating in good faith with the SCA," UK Club said in a statement.
 "On 12 April, a carefully considered and generous offer was made to the SCA to settle their claim.
 We are disappointed by the SCA's subsequent decision to arrest the vessel today."

+The decision to hold the ship could impact its cargo, said Jai Sharma, a lawyer at Clyde & Co.
+"I anticipate that there will be companies that are going to air freight cargo replacements," he said.
+There was no immediate comment from the SCA, but the authority's chairman Osama Rabie said on Egyptian TV last week that the Ever Given would not leave until the investigation was finished and compensation paid.

 He said the canal had borne "great moral damage" as well as shipping fee losses and salvage operation costs.
 He has also said he hoped to settle matters amicably.
-Results of the SCA's investigation were expected to be announced by the end of the week, according to SCA sources.
+Results of the SCA's investigation were expected by the end of the week, according to SCA sources.

-International supply chains were thrown into disarray when the 400 metre (430 yard) Ever Given ran aground in the canal on March 23.
+International supply chains were thrown into disarray when the 400-metre (430 yard) Ever Given ran aground in the canal on March 23, with 18,300 containers on board.
 Specialist rescue teams took six days to free the vessel, delaying the passage of more than 400 ships and causing others to divert around Africa.

-Industry sources told Reuters last week that reinsurers were set to foot most of the bill for the ship's grounding, with payouts expected to run into hundreds of millions of dollars.
-Ships typically have P&I insurance, which covers third party liability claims including environmental damage and injury.
-Separate hull and machinery policies cover vessels against physical damage.
+Industry sources told Reuters last week that reinsurers were set to foot most of the bill for the ship's grounding.
+Asked about the SCA's claim, Sharma said: "It would seem surprising that the claim could be quantified so quickly with any accuracy."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)